 The effect of that travel ban is plain to see in Haymarket where foot traffic is well below the usual bustling level.
 The Sun Herald and Good Food visited multiple restaurants in Chinatown this week and each of them reported vast falls in patronage and revenue.

-Australia only has 15 cases, and they’re all contained.
 There’s no reason to just stop eating an entire region’s cuisine out of fear, but here we are.
 The problem isn’t limited to Australia.
 Chinatowns across America are also experiencing economic crises.
 Via Eater:

 The Times reports that NYC’s three main Chinatowns — in Manhattan, Queens, and Brooklyn — have seen business drop from 50 to 70 percent in the last two weeks.
 The owners of restaurants like historic Nom Wah Tea Parlor in Manhattan describe their environs as a “ghost town,” telling Grub Street that business had reached a five-year slowdown last Monday.

 Steve Ip, owner of Yin Ji Chang Fen, tells the Times that he’s been expecting crowds of international students visiting New York-based family during the Lunar New Year: They haven’t materialized, and business at Yin Ji Chang Fen is down by half.